-- Lower the bow. - · Result in quicker planing off, especially with a heavy load or a stern heavy boat. - · Generally improve the ride in choppy water. - Increase steering torque or pull to the right (with the normal right hand rotation propeller). - In excess can lower the bow of some boats to a point where they begin to plow with their bow in the water while on plane.
-This can result in an unexpected turn in either direction (called bow steering or over-steering) if any turn is attempted, or if a significant wave is encountered.
+- 1. Trimming in or down can: - Lower the bow. - Result in quicker planing off, especially with a heavy load or a stern heavy boat. - Generally improve the ride in choppy water. - Increase steering torque or pull to the right (with the normal right hand rotation propeller). - In excess, can lower the bow of some boats to a point where they begin to plow with their bow in the water while on plane.
+This can result in an unexpected turn in either direction (called bow steering or oversteering) if any turn is attempted, or if a significant wave is encountered.